Marriage law: Marriage age

 The minimum age at which a person is able to lawfully marry, and whether parental or other consents are required, vary from country to country.
-In the U.S the minimum age for marriage without parental and/or judicial approval is 18 except for Nebraska (19) and Mississippi (21); but most states allow exceptions to the general minimum age in some circumstances (see Marriage age in the United States).
+In the U.S. the minimum age for marriage without parental and/or judicial approval is 18 except for Nebraska (19) and Mississippi (21); but most states allow exceptions to the general minimum age in some circumstances (see Marriage age in the United States).
 In England and Wales the general age at which a person may marry is 18, but 16- or 17-year-olds may get married with their parents' or guardians' consent.
-If they are unable to obtain this, they can gain consent from the courts, which may be granted by the Magistrates' Courts, or the County or High Court family divisions.
+If they are unable to obtain this, they can gain consent from the courts, which may be granted by the Magistrates' Courts, or the county or High Court family divisions.
+In Nigeria, because most marriages are religious ones, there is no strict minimum age for marriage.
+The issues of age is in most cases determined by respective religious bodies coordinating the marriage as well as the parent's consent.
+In Sierra Leone, the president has banned marriages for children ages 18 and under and imposed steep fines on adult spouses.
+In the Philippines, the minimum legal age for marriage is 18, but individuals who are 16 or 17 can marry with parental consent.
+However, the country has specific provisions for Muslim marriages, which may differ from civil marriage regulations.

 Gender restrictions

 Legal, social, and religious restrictions apply in all countries on the genders of the couple.

-In response to changing social and political attitudes, some jurisdictions and religious denominations now recognize marriages between people of the same sex.
+In response to changing social and political attitudes, some jurisdictions and religious denomination now recognize marriages between people of the same sex.
 Other jurisdictions have instead "civil unions" or "domestic partnerships", while additional others explicitly prohibit same-sex marriages.